-7.4.
+6.5.
 Dual Rostering

-- Female players can dual roster on two teams in the same division. - o Females interested in dual rostering should complete the Dual Roster Consent Form by November 1 each season. - o Dual rostering is up to the discretion of the EVMHA executive. - The decision to dual roster a player will be based on the season's divisional structure and the number of registered participants. - If dual rostering is permitted, the player must declare loyalty to one primary team.
-The primary team's practices and league games will take precedence over the secondary team. - Female players who dual roster must pay a registration fee for their secondary team. - The fee is calculated by taking the registration fee of the secondary team and subtracting the HCR fee. - Females considering dual rostering are allowed a trial period of four practices with their secondary team.
+- Female players can dual roster on two teams in the same division. - Females interested in dual rostering should complete the Dual Roster Consent Form by November 1 each season. - Dual rostering is up to the discretion of the EVMHA executive.

+- The decision to dual roster a player will be based on the season's divisional structure and the number of registered participants. - If dual rostering is permitted, the player must declare loyalty to one primary team.
+The primary team's practices and league games will take precedence over the secondary team. - Female players who dual roster must pay a registration fee for their secondary team. - The executive will assess the secondary registration fee for dual rostering of female players on a case-by-case basis. - Females considering dual rostering are allowed a trial period of four practices with their secondary team.
 After the four practices, players must await board approval before they can continue practicing with their secondary team. - Approved players must communicate their availability to coaches for both their primary and secondary teams.